How to Wear Booties With Different Cuts of Jeans

 How to Wear Booties With Different Cuts of Jeans - Wide Straight Leg

-The first example is of straight leg jeans paired with the same booties as in the ideal skinny jean example and the first not-ideal slim straight leg example.
+The first example is of straight leg jeans paired with the same boots from the ideal skinny jean example and the first not-ideal slim straight leg example.
 Here they are, though, with a pair of wider leg straight leg jeans.
 Because the leg opening is wider, the pants don’t get caught on the boots like the slimmer straight leg jeans do.
-Also, even though the pant leg is much wider than the booties, unlike with the wider cuff on skinny jeans, the line looks more fluid and cleaner with straight leg pants—because straight leg jeans fall straighter around the calves whereas my skinny jeans created curved lines at the calves.
+Also, even though the pant leg is much wider than the booties, the line looks more fluid and cleaner with straight leg pants.

 WHEW!
 Is anyone else tired? 🤪 Figuring out how to wear booties with different cuts of jeans can be work, but the work is easier when you know which puzzle pieces to look for.
 I hope this helped you hone in on some key characteristics to look for in booties and jeans so that styling them becomes a little simpler!